Skip to Content

 It should also be noted that if a perimeter on-ball defender implements an above average amount of defensive pressure, particularly with high hands against the offensive perimeter player in possession of the ball, then that same offensive perimeter player could execute a fake pass up high before executing a bounce pass to the low post player if necessary.

-Which defensive tactics could be used against offensive low post players
+What are general defensive tactics that could be used against offensive low post players?

 The defensive tactics known as the low post front or the double team could be used against a highly skilled offensive low post player to limit or prevent that same offensive player’s opportunities to score near the basket.